 Roses are sold all day round at official stalls or by street vendors.
 The main aim being that all the ladies will get one before the end of the day.
 The city centre gets packed with book stands where well-known writers spend the day signing their work.
 It is a great day to go for a walk, buy a few books (all have discounted prices), get them signed and chat a bit with the author.

 Remember that, although there is an air of festivity all around, it is not a holiday.
 This means that everything will be a lot busier in the evening when everyone finishes work.
 My advice is to get to La Rambla in the morning as it will be a bit quieter.
 I always say that Sant Jordi is the only day of the whole year when La Rambla is taken over by locals again instead of tourists only.
 Not a bad thing to see ;-).
 The two emblematic government buildings on both sides of Plaça de Sant Jaume will also open for free.
 A unique opportunity to enjoy the fabulous architecture of the Generalitat’s Palace where the tradition of the roses started and even claims to posses a relic of the saint.
 Try to visit at Spanish lunchtime to avoid the long queues.

-Feria de Abril – April Fair (April 27th to May 6th)
+Feria de Abril – April Fair (dates TBC)

 This is a festival of food and dance celebrated for 10 days at the Parc del Forum.
 There are about 70 tents (casetas) where you can find everything, from Sevillana dances in traditional costumes to free concerts by famous artists, from Andalusian food competitions to free flowing of sherry wine.

 Part of the fair is taken every year by a big fairground and the iconic wheel with beautiful views over the Mediterranean.
 Funfair rides, candy floss and more and more sherry and dancing to give you a flavour of the South of Spain in Catalonia.